samuel-book/samuel_shap_paper_1/paper/6_appendix.md

 <img src="./images/50_bootstrap_prediction_sd.jpg" width="500"/>

 *Standard deviation of predicted probability of receiving thrombolysis, from 30 bootstrapped models predicting the probability of receiving thrombolysis in 10k patients.
-Results are binned by predicted probability.*
+Results are binned by mean predicted probability of receiving thrombolysis for each patient.*

 Additionally, we used the models and test set to predict thrombolysis use at each of the 132 hospitals if the 10k cohort of patients had attended each of the hospitals (by changing the hospital one-hot encoding).
 We predicted the thrombolysis use at each hospital, and examined the variation between the 30 bootstrapped models.
 The mean of the standard deviation of bootstrap replicates was 1.7% (where hospital thrombolysis use rates were 10% to 45%).